sujalpatel2209/LaravelMultiUserAuthentication/readme.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

-In This Repository there are three user role login.
+This is Multiple user authentication example in Laravel 5.4.
+In this example there are three different user role login. listout in below.

 1. Master Login
 2. Admin Login